 Formula-wise it is amazing.
 The challenge of controlling and blending out the formula was a breeze.
 I didn’t have a hard time spreading the lotion-like texture on my cheeks at all.

 Teddy is a shade similar to tan with neutral undertones and a dewy finish.

 This is a chic brown shade that works well for most skin tones including mine.
 It’s very neutral, uber pigmented and shimmery too!

 One layer was enough to shape my cheeks the way I wanted to and applying the product was too easy.
 I was expecting this particular bronzer to patch even just a little because of the evident amounts of shimmer and tint but apparently, I was proven wrong.
 As with the rest of the shades so far, it distributes to a flawless gradient.

 Similar to the colour of Hershey’s Milk Chocolate, this shade is a true brown with a really warm undertone.
 And sets to a semi-matte finish.

 Just like Hunnie Glaze, the undertones to this bronzer is a tad too warm for me to have fun with layering, but a pleasure to blend with.
-It’s applied on my skin like cool gel.
+It applies to my skin like cool gel.